Frequently asked questions: new starters and returning students

 DMU will be unable to confirm your resit details to SFE until the results of the resit boards have been added to the Student Records system by your Faculty (which is likely to be the end of September).
 SFE will then take about 6 weeks to update your entitlement and notify you about this.

 Where the blocks you are resitting with attendance are not adjacent, SFE can only assess you for the first block(s) and they will then have to reassess you once you commence your non-adjacent block(s).
-For example, if you are resitting blocks 1, 2 and 4, SFE will assess you for blocks 1 and 2 and then once you have started block 4, they will add this to your assessment.
+For example, if you are resitting blocks 1 and 4, SFE will assess you for block 1, then once you have started block 4 they will add this to your assessment.

 To get a ball-park figure of how much Maintenance Loan you might get, more information is provided under How much Maintenance Loan might I get?